La Salle Explorers men's basketball

 The La Salle Explorers men's basketball program represents La Salle University in college basketball.
+La Salle plays as a member of the Atlantic 10 Conference, having joined in 1995.
+The Explorers were NCAA national champions in 1954, with future Hall of Famer Tom Gola being named the tournament's most outstanding player.
+La Salle has appeared in the NCAA tournament 12 times, most recently in 2013.

 Rivalries

 The Explorers, a member of the Big 5, have long-standing rivalries with multiple institutions including Temple University, University of Pennsylvania, Saint Joseph's University, and Villanova University.
-Another major rival is Drexel University who is a member of the City 6.
+La Salle also has a rivalry with Drexel University who were previously a member of the now defunct City 6, and who were added to the Big 5 in 2023.

 History

 The program has been rated the 53rd "Greatest College Basketball Program of All-Time" by Street & Smith's magazine and 71st by the ESPN College Basketball Encyclopedia.

 La Salle has won one National Championship, one National Invitation Tournament Championship, and advanced to two Final Fours.
 The Explorers have also made 12 NCAA Tournament appearances, won eight Philadelphia Big 5 city championships, and four Metro Atlantic Athletic Conference Championships.
 The program is one of only two schools (with Houston) to have two players in the top 25 in all-time NCAA scoring – Lionel Simmons and Michael Brooks.
 It's also had three National Players of the Year.